avuzikov/capstone_frontend/README.md

 3. Matt:
    - Implementation of admin pages
    - Design of pages across the application
+   - Implementation of design system
+   - Comms with Back-End Team

 4. Abideet:
    - Implementation of admin pages